creative-connections/Bodylight.js-FMU-Compiler/README.md

 1. Install [docker](https://docs.docker.com/install/)

-2. Clone this repository and open PowerShell in the directory
+2. Download this repository and open PowerShell in the top directory

+If you decide to clone this repository, take care to disable automatic line ending conversion in git.

+3. Build the docker image
 ```powershell
 docker build -t bodylight.js.fmu.compiler .
 ```